 How to Visit Berijam Lake:

-You can visit Berijam Lake with your own Vehicle.
-The Lake is located inside the Forest area, so you are required Permission to visit Berijam Lake from the Forest Department for your Vehicle.
-They issue daily pass every morning from 7 AM to 9 AM and allow 50-60 vehicles per day.
+You can visit Berijam Lake in your own Vehicle.
+The Lake is located inside the Forest area, so you are required Permission to visit Berijam Lake from the Forest Department in your Vehicle.
+They issue daily passes every morning from 7 AM to 9 AM and allow 50-60 vehicles per day.
 Once they are full for Private Vehicle booking, you need to visit Berijam Lake in Forest Department Vehicle.
 They Charge INR 200 per person.

 Timings: 9 AM to 5 PM, Entry Fees: INR 10

-Originally Known as Devil’s Kitchen, Guna Caves are actually caverns between the three boulders of the mountain.
-‘Guna Cave’ named after massive hit Tamil Movie ‘Guna’ which was shot here.
-The caves are surrounded by Pine forest from the entrance to the caves.
-The routes of the Pine trees are found outside the soil and this makes it good photography location.
+Originally known as Devil’s Kitchen, Guna Caves are actually caverns between the three boulders of the mountain.
+‘Guna Cave’ is named after the massive hit Tamil Movie ‘Guna’ which was shot here.
+The caves are surrounded by Pine forests from the entrance to the caves.
+The routes of the Pine trees are found outside the soil and this makes it a good photography location.

-The entry to the actual cave is closed but it remains covered with mist & fog, uproots of Pine trees, crispy mountain air, and spooky dark experience makes it unforgettable best Place to visit in Kodaikanal.
-You can visit nearby Pine Forest and collect a few Pine cones to take home as a souvenir.
+The entry to the actual cave is closed but it remains covered with mist & fog, uproots of Pine trees, crispy mountain air, and spooky dark experience making it the unforgettable and best Place to visit in Kodaikanal in 2 days.
+You can visit the nearby Pine Forest and collect a few Pine cones to take home as a souvenir.

 Timings: 9 AM to 4 PM Entry Fee: INR 5

 The trip to South India remains incomplete without visiting colorful temples.
-If you know, there are flowers named Kurinji that grow once in 12 years and this temple holds history with it.
+As you know, there are flowers named Kurinji that grow once in 12 years and this temple holds history with it.
 The hills of Kodaikanal are also famous for the Kurinji flower blossom.
-The temple is dedicated to Lord Murugan and built-in colorful Tamilian style.
-It is located a hilltop and you can have amazing views from here.
+The temple is dedicated to Lord Murugan and is built in a colorful Tamilian style.
+It is located on a hilltop and you can have amazing views from here.